PalakAgrawal04/PIH-2K23/README.md

-# PIH Login and Registration Page
+# PIH Landing Page

-A Responsive Login and Registration Page.
+A Responsive Landing page with Login and Registration Page.

 ## Installation